 Getting the organisation on board when implementing a new strategy, a new system or new processes continues to be one of management’s greatest headaches.
 Despite the acknowledgement that communication is key when implementing change, change efforts often fall short due to poorly designed communication.
-In this article, we offer some common misconceptions about change communication and share seven simple steps for how to perform more effective change communication.
+In this article, we offer some common misconceptions about change communication and share seven simple steps for how to have more effective change communication.

 Most change initiatives start with the best intentions to improve or optimise one or more aspects of the organisation’s everyday operations.
 The problem is that most initiatives tend to stay like that – an initiative.
 More than 70% of all change initiatives are considered to fall short in meeting their original intent.
 Why does change often die with the project that was supposed to foster it?

-While executives often acknowledge that communication is crucial to the success of implementing organisational change, an inconvenient truth continues to haunt change projects.
+While executives often acknowledge the fact that communication is crucial to the success of implementing organisational change, an inconvenient truth continues to haunt change projects.
 Research depicts that many seem to have been seduced into thinking that they are doing it better than they actually are.
 As an example, while 62% of executives perceive themselves as succeeding in communicating strategic alignment, only 43% of project managers agree with this self-evaluation.

 Rational messages should never stand alone, if the ambition is to mobilise and engage the organisation, as it speaks only to the mind.

 If you recognise one or more of the above, you are not alone.
-Despite an increasing awareness of the pitfalls in change initiatives and the importance of conducting some degree of change management, too often insight-driven change communication is neglected.
+Despite an increasing awareness of the pitfalls of change initiatives and the importance of conducting some degree of change management, too often insight-driven change communication is neglected.
 Communication often ends up as an ad hoc discipline executed in short bursts when launching the change.
 Of course, doing something is better than doing nothing.
 But the occasional ad hoc messages will not get the job done.
-Often, we meet the perception that change can be communicated in a one-off launch when introducing a new structure, process or strategy in the organisation.
-The reason for doing so is not unjustified, as this is the moment where the tangible change should occur.
-However, the foundation for change to happen is laid months before, when the organisation is made aware of changes in the horizon.
+Often, we encounter the perception that change can be communicated in a one-off launch when introducing a new structure, process or strategy in the organisation.
+The reason for doing so is not unjustified as this is the moment where the tangible change should occur.
+However, the foundation for change to happen is laid months before when the organisation is made aware of changes in the horizon.
 Communicating a shared core story about the change before the change actually occurs is simply paramount to winning people over and setting a common direction.
 There is no reason to preach about the story.
 You are not trying to cross a desert.
-What is important is that it’s provided at the beginning of the project to establish a common language about the changes ahead, fuel new conversations and provide the organisation with a clear purpose.
+What is important is that it is provided at the beginning of the project to establish a common language about the change ahead, fuel new conversations and provide the organisation with a clear purpose.

 So, if you are on the verge of launching a new change initiative, ask yourself – do you have the organisation on board?
 If not, feel free to find inspiration in this simple approach to change communication.

 As simple as this approach might seem, it stands in stark contrast to how most change programmes are planned.
 Firstly, because it articulates the phases leading up to communication being rolled out.
 Secondly, because it considers communication to be a continuous process rather than a tool.
-This implies that the organisational impact of the messages should always be measured, as the project matures and constantly reinforces impact with adjusted communication.
+This implies that the organisational impact of the messages should always be measured as the project matures and constantly reinforces impact with adjusted communication.
 Just by understanding communication as a well-planned stream of action, moving the organisation from awareness to engagement and ownership will get you a long way.

 Implement Consulting Group